-Please submit the CV/resume of the proposed supervisor with this application form.
+\\Please submit the CV/resume of the proposed practicum supervisor with this application form.

-By signing this proposal, it is understood the work supervisor and the practicum supervisor are in support of the student completing an On-Job Practicum and will ensure the student's time in practicum will be protected in that the student will not be pulled away from practicum activities to attend to regular or crisis job duties.
-In addition, signature represents and warrants that the activities performed in the student's capacity as intern, will be activities other than those for which the student is compensated as an employee of the agency.
+By signing this proposal, it is understood the employment supervisor and the practicum supervisor are in support of the student completing an On-Job Practicum and will ensure the student's time in practicum will be protected in that only activities that are linked to new learning experiences associated with the nine Competencies may qualify as field hours, up to 24 hours per week.